Best Spinach Artichoke Dip (Restaurant-Style)

 Instructions

-1. Melt the butter in a medium saucepan over medium heat.
+• Melt the butter in a medium saucepan over medium heat.
 Add the onion and cook, stirring frequently, until soft and translucent, 3 to 4 minutes.
-Add the garlic and cook, stirring constantly, for 1 minute more.
-Do not brown.
+Add the garlic and cook, stirring constantly, for 1 minute more; do not brown.
 Add the flour and cook, stirring constantly, for 1 minute.
-Pour in the half & half, and then add the spinach and artichokes.
-Cook, stirring occasionally, until hot and thickened, about 2 minutes.
-Stir in the Cheddar, Parmigiano Reggiano, salt, pepper, and nutmeg and cook, stirring constantly, until the cheese is melted, 1 to 2 minutes.
-Taste with a chip and adjust seasoning, if necessary.
-Transfer the dip to a serving bowl and serve with tortilla chips.
+Gradually pour in the half & half, stirring to prevent lumps.
+Stir in the spinach and artichokes and cook, stirring occasionally, until hot and thickened, about 2 minutes.
+Add the cream cheese, Cheddar, Pecorino Romano (or Parmigiano Reggiano), salt, pepper, nutmeg, and Frank’s RedHot and cook, stirring constantly, until the cheeses are melted and the dip is smooth, about 2 minutes.
+Taste with a chip and adjust the seasoning with more salt or hot sauce, if necessary.
+If the dip is too thick, thin it with a few tablespoons more half & half.
+Transfer to a serving bowl and serve lukewarm with tortilla chips.

 Nutrition Information